JNRowe/jnrowe.github.io/articles/fossil.rst

 The issue tracker feels like someone has tried to improve on Bugzilla_, without taking a look at modern trackers.
-It is definitely the weakest part of ``fossil`` in my opinion, using it is both a mental and eye-stabbing pain at the same time.
+It is definitely the weakest part of :command:`fossil` in my opinion, using it is both a mental and eye-stabbing pain at the same time.

-Luckily you can rework a lot of it by fiddling around with the administration settings exposed by ``fossil ui``.
+Luckily you can rework a lot of it by fiddling around with the administration settings exposed by :command:`fossil ui`.

-This also exposes one of the best features of ``fossil``, you can create a custom SQL script that configures the project(issue tracking, pretty theme, etc) and just blast it in to the project’s database.
-Or you can create a custom file that makes all your edits and pump it in with ``fossil config import``.
+This also exposes one of the best features of :command:`fossil`, you can create a custom SQL script that configures the project(issue tracking, pretty theme, etc) and just blast it in to the project’s database.
+Or you can create a custom file that makes all your edits and pump it in with :command:`fossil config import`.

 Wiki
 ''''